Universal Translation Services

 Why it’s served in small cups

-Turkish coffee, as opposed to the other types, is not filtered at all; it still contains the Turkish coffee grounds and is boiled slowly on a medium heat source.
-The beverage is served in small cups, accompanied by a glass of water.
+Unlike other types, Turkish coffee is unfiltered, leaving the grounds in the beverage and boiling it slowly over medium heat.
+People serve it in small cups, often accompanied by a glass of water.
 Turkish coffee is served in small cups/copper pots because it’s a concentrated drink which makes the coffee stronger, which means there’s more flavor per cup.

 Where it’s served

 Despite what you may have heard, Turkey is not the only place that serves Turkish coffee.
 This special drink caught the attention of people from all around the world.
-The brew can be found in many Middle Eastern and Mediterranean countries, including Lebanon, Israel, Syria, and Greece.
-It’s also made in some Balkan countries (including Bosnia-Herzegovina) as well as in Romania, Ukraine, and Russia.
+Many Middle Eastern and Mediterranean countries, including Lebanon, Israel, Syria, and Greece, offer the brew.
+Some Balkan countries, such as Bosnia-Herzegovina, along with Romania, Ukraine, and Russia, also make it.
 This makes sense when you consider its likely origin: Ethiopia.

 The best places to drink it